-The read noise levels in the physical overscan and imaging regions of the four WFC amplifiers were measured for all gain settings during the orbital verification period following the installation of the CEB-R in SM4.
-The average WFC read noise is about 25% lower than before SM4.
-This reduction is due to the use in the CEB-R of a dual-slope integrator (DSI) in the pixel signal processing chain instead of the clamp-and-sample method of pixel sampling used in the original CEB.
+The read noise levels in the physical prescan and imaging regions of the four WFC amplifiers were measured for all gain settings during the orbital verification period following the installation of the CEB-R in SM4.
+The average WFC read noise is about 25% lower than before SM4 (ACS ISR 2011-04).
+This reduction is due to the use in the CEB-R of a dual-slope integrator (DSI) in the pixel signal processing chain instead of the clamp-andsample method of pixel sampling used in the original CEB.
 The DSI method offers lower signal processing noise at the expense of a spatially variable bias level.

-In Figure 4.4, the read noise of the four WFC amplifiers are plotted versus date.
-The read noise values are steady to 1% or better, except for four discrete events during the ACS lifetime.
-Two of these events were associated with ACS electronics changes: 1) a jump in the amplifier C noise after the 2006 failure of the side-1 electronics; 2) the overall drop in noise once the ACS was repaired during SM4 in 2009.
-The two other events, 20-30% noise increases in amplifier A (June 2003) and amplifier D (January/February 2013), have been ascribed to radiation damage on the detector.
-Fluctuation read noise levels stabilized after subsequent anneals (see Section 4.3.5).
+In Figure 4.6, the read noise of the four WFC amplifiers are plotted versus date.
+The read noise values are steady to 1% or better, except for five discrete events during the ACS lifetime.
+Two of these events were associated with ACS electronics changes: 1) a jump in the amplifier C noise after the 2006 failure of the Side 1 electronics, and 2) the overall drop in noise once the ACS was repaired during SM4 in 2009.
+The three other events, noise increases in amplifier A (June 2003) and amplifier D (January/February 2013 and July 2020), have been ascribed to radiation damage on the detector (ACS TIR 2013-02, ACS TIR 2020-011).
+Fluctuating read noise levels stabilized after subsequent anneals (see Section 4.3.5).

 Although amplifier D now has significantly elevated read noise compared with the other amplifiers, most WFC broad-band observations remain sky-limited rather than read-noise limited.
-Note also that the WFC pre-defined subarray apertures may now be specified for any amplifier, but we recommend the use of the lowest-noise amplifier B.
+Note also that the WFC predefined subarray apertures may now be specified for any amplifier, but we recommend the use of the lowestnoise amplifier B.